BruhJerem/soundlist/README.md

 ### Using Open Linked Data

-For this part, Soundlist uses Jamendo (Links to an external site.) which is a large repository of Creative Commons licensed music.
+For this part, WeSound uses Jamendo (Links to an external site.) which is a large repository of Creative Commons licensed music.
 This part helped us to find information about the artists we put in a playlist.
 To use this, we have all the script that can be found in `./sparql/query-sparql.js`.